-Long term disability insurance is a form of income protection that is designed to covers serious ailments that may last several months or even years.
-Permanent disabilities are also covered by long-term disability insurance.
+Long term disability insurance is a form of income protection that is designed to cover serious ailments that may last several months or even years.
+Permanent disabilities are also covered by long term disability insurance.

 With long term disability coverage, you can select how long you want to receive benefits if you experience a disabling event.
 Typically, you may choose a benefit period of five years, 10 years or longer.
 You might also choose to receive benefits up to a certain age, such as 65 or 67.

 If you earn an income, you should strongly consider purchasing a long term disability policy.
 This is especially true if you have any of the following:

 - Dependents that rely on your income.

 - Debt that you need to pay off, like student loans.